 The Behaviour for Learning System is at the core of the academy's behaviour management policy and procedures.
 The system is detailed in Appendix 1.

 4.3.
-Exclusions and alternatives to exclusions

-Appendix 5 refers to the academy's policy and practices in agreeing exclusions.
+Suspensions and alternatives to Permanent Exclusions Appendix 5 refers to the academy's policy and practices in agreeing exclusions.

 4.4.
 Screening, Searching and Confiscation